9 of the Top Beaches in Miami For Every Type of Traveler

 You’ll typically start the kayak route in the mangroves before coming out into a lagoon with views of the city.
 As you loop through the water trail, you’ll pass by a sandy beach where you can leave your kayak and go for a swim.
 And watch out for the numerous species of birds that pass by Florida’s largest urban park.

-9. For wildlife enthusiasts: Crandon Park
+9. For wildlife enthusiasts: Crandon Park Beach

-Bring your binoculars.
+Bring your binoculars to Crandon Park Beach.
 You won’t regret it.

 A true hidden beach in Miami, Crandon Park Beach is small, quiet, and relatively wild.
 Many people—most of them locals—come to enjoy amenities such as the lagoon-style beach, picnic areas, and tennis courts.

-But if you want to go a bit off the beaten path can find mangroves, small forests, and an educational nature center.
+But if you want to go a bit off the beaten path you can also find mangroves, small forests, and an educational nature center.
 Get close to wildlife as you look for ospreys, green herons, pelicans, hawks, parrots, and even the occasional woodpecker.
-On the hiking trails, you may run into bats, tree frogs, otters, lizards, and, if you’re really lucky, white-tailed deer.
+On the hiking trails, you may even run into bats, tree frogs, otters, lizards, and, if you’re really lucky, white-tailed deer.

-Find things to do in Miami
+Book more things to do in Miami